 - PD ratings are assigned on a customer level.
 Information used in the calculation of customer PD ratings includes financial statements, projected cash flows, equity price information, behavioural information as well as quality assessments on strength of support.
-In converting Basel III compliant PDs to PDs appropriate for the purposes of IFRS 9, the main adjustments effected comprise: - a macroeconomic adjustment that changes the paradigm from a long-run average default rate to a PD that reflects the prevailing macroeconomic conditions, thereby adjusting the PD from a seven year historical average to a PD reflective of the macroeconomic environment at the reporting date; and
+In converting Basel III compliant PDs to PDs appropriate for the purposes of IFRS 9, the main adjustments effected comprise: - a macroeconomic adjustment that changes the paradigm from a long-run average default rate to a PD that reflects the prevailing macroeconomic conditions, thereby adjusting the PD from a seven year historical average to a PD reflective of the macroeconomic environment at the reporting date; and - an adjustment to the regulatory PD to convert it from a PD over 12 months, to a PD over the lifetime of an exposure, to be able to assess significant increases in credit risk and estimate lifetime provisions for stage 2. - LGD estimates depend on the key drivers of recovery such as collateral value, seniority of claim and costs involved as part of the recovery process.
+LGD models are based on internal and external loss data and the judgement of credit experts.
+The main adjustments to LGD comprise a macroeconomic adjustment that changes the long-run LGD to reflect a given macroeconomic scenario as well as the exclusion of forecast recoveries expected beyond the point of write off.
+Lifetime projections of LGD take into account the expected balance outstanding on a loan at the time of default, as well as the value of associated collateral at that point in time. - EAD models aim to replicate the expected utilisation of a customer's facility should a default occur.
+EADs are assigned for each facility using models incorporating internal and external default data as well as the experience of credit experts in relation to particular products or customer groups.

-- 1.2 Process of determination, and use of estimates, assumptions and judgements (continued) - 1.2.1 Approach to credit risk and impairment of loans and advances (continued)
+1.2 Process of determination, and use of estimates, assumptions and judgements (continued)

-1.2.1.4 Approach to impairment of credit exposures (continued)
+1.2.1 Approach to credit risk and impairment of loans and advances (continued)